rng-guy/NFSMWBartender/README.txt

 HELICOPTER (DE / RE)SPAWNING ("BartenderSettings\Advanced\Helicopter.ini"):

- • All vehicles you specify to replace the regular helicopter must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entry, either directly or through a parent entry.
+ • All vehicles you specify to replace the regular helicopter must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries, either directly or through parent entries.

 COP (DE / RE)SPAWNING ("BartenderSettings\Advanced\Cars.ini"):